skycoin/User-Manuals/Restoring Backup with an Existing Seed.md

 <Reusing the last screenshot with the name of the wallet edited>

-If you fail to enter either the random words correctly, or incorrectly enter the words of your Seed, the process will fail and you will have to restart the procedure from the beginning.
+However, if you fail to enter either the random words correctly, or incorrectly enter the words of your Seed, the process will fail and you will have to restart the procedure from the beginning.